javabean/iNotes-exporter/README.md

 iNotes-exporter
 ===============

-This project reads a Lotus Domino iNotes 8.5 webmail and exports the data as POP3 & mbox.
+This project reads a Lotus Domino iNotes 8.5 webmail and exports the data as POP3, mbox and/or maildir.
-SEO keywords: IBM Lotus Notes Domino iNotes POP3 mbox export
+SEO keywords: IBM Lotus Notes Domino iNotes POP3 mbox maildir export

 Requirements
 ------------